Unassuming "Mini-Merkel" in pole position to succeed German chancellor

 But she has called for asylum seekers who deceive authorities about their identity to be dealt with more toughly and for more resolute action on deportations.

-A strong proponent of female quotas for supervisory boards in companies, Kramp-Karrenbauer has made digitalization and boosting ties with neighboring France her pet projects.
+A strong proponent of female quotas for supervisory boards in companies, Kramp-Karrenbauer has made digitalisation and boosting ties with neighbouring France her pet projects.

 The CDU has faced calls for fresh faces at the top following a disappointing election result in September, when it remained the biggest party but failed to win a majority.